GunnarGrop1/dva313-project/README.md

 ## Amazon Web Services
 For this program to do anything useful you will need an [AWS](https://aws.amazon.com/) account with an [EC2](https://console.aws.amazon.com/ec2/v2) instance running.
 Once you have an EC2 instance running, go do the the [IAM](https://console.aws.amazon.com/iam) panel, and create a an IAM account.
+Give the new IAM user programmatic access, and give it the "CloudWatchFullAccess" right.
 REMEMBER to keep the secret key, as you will need it later.
 Go to the priviliges section and grant your new user full CloudWatch rights.

 ## Installation